Your Guide To The Manson Family Members — And Where They Are Now

 On Aug.
 9, 1969, Van Houten accompanied several other Manson members to the home of Leno and Rosemary LaBianca.
 Van Houten held Rosemary down as Charles "Tex" Watson stabbed her, then Van Houten took her turn.
 She has maintained that of the 47 stab wounds found on Rosemary's body, she only inflicted ones that occurred after Rosemary's death.

 She was convicted of murder in 1971 and was sentenced to death but in 1972 her sentence was commuted to life in prison.
 Van Houten currently resides in the California Institution for Women in Corona, where she is considered a model prisoner.
-She has earned a bachelor's and a master's degree while incarcerated and leads self-help groups for her fellow inmates.
+She has earned a bachelor's and a master's degree while incarcerated and leads self-help groups for other women in the prison.
 She has long since renounced Manson.

 Van Houten has been up for parole more than 20 times.
 She was most recently recommended for parole on Nov.
-9, 2021.
-Four previous recommendations were rejected by California governors.
+9, 2021, which Gov. Gavin Newsom rejected in March 2022.
+Four previous recommendations also were rejected by California governors.

 Here's a rundown of recent decisions:

 In April 2016, the state parole board recommended Van Houten for parole.
 Sharon Tate's sister, Debra Tate, as well as L.A.
 County District Attorney Jackie Lacey advocated for Van Houten to remain in prison.
 Then Gov. Jerry Brown blocked her release, saying, "Both [Van Houten's] role in these extraordinarily brutal crimes and her inability to explain her willing participation in such horrific violence cannot be overlooked and lead me to believe she remains an unreasonable risk to society if released."
 On Sept.
 20, 2019, a court of appeals refused to overturn former Brown's decision.